 You might see a furled (rolled up) black flag being pointed at someone.
 This is used as an indicator to someone (an instructor or one of the organisers) to pull off the track cos we need them elsewhere or the circuit is over capacity.

-A green flag means that the circuit is open and all is well.
+A green flag/light means that the circuit is open and all is well.
 You'll normally see this at the end of your first lap displayed by the marshal in the bunker at the hairpin.
 Sometimes you'll see a marshal display this after previously displaying a yellow or by the marshal post after a series of yellows - the meaning is the same though; the circuit ahead is clear.

 Anyway, the chequered flag means your session is over.
 Raise your hand, nod or wave to show the marshal that you've seen the chequered flag, SLOW DOWN and leave the circuit at the bottom of the mountain, return to the paddock and brag about your exploits till it's your turn again.
 Please don't be a prat and try to sneak another lap.

 The travelling marshals/instructors might use a couple of signals to you.